 Need Workup: This is something that you need a full work up on.
 You can start with a sports medicine doctor as you had a concussion but you will probably also need to see a neurologist in your area as you are having a lot of long term issues.
 You may need testing such as an MRI or ct scan but they may not show anything.
 If you give me the area you are living in, i can help guide you to who you can call. ...Read more

 Had a mild concussion about three months ago just banged my head pretty hard onna steering wheel gettin in a car should i worry about anything?

 My husband had a mild concussion on Monday night.
 He seems to be recovering.
 We have an out of town wedding this weekend.
 What should I be aware of?

 Fit to travel: I don't know how it was determined that your husband had a concussion.
 Asumming that he had one, if he has not had any neurological symptoms like persistent headache, dizziness, light headedness, loss of consciousness, and weakness of arms legs or face by now, then there should not be any problem.
 He is fit to travel anytime. ...Read more

 Three weeks ago I suffered a mild concussion.
-Over the last couple weeks, I have displayed symptoms of post concussive syndrome.
+Over the last couple weeks, i have displayed symptoms of post concussive syndrome.
 Safe to air travel?

+Yes: Generally speaking it is safe to travel with concussion, although the altitude change may give you a headache.
+Tylenol should help.
+Be sure you have seen a doctor and they made sure this is "Post Concussion Syndrome" and not something more serious beforehand.
 Symptoms lasting past 10-14 days should be consulted by a neurologist and perhaps even a MRI to be sure nothing else is going on. ...Read more